AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 You can also retry or log support tickets for failed exports, as described in [Manage export logs](/help/components/exports/manage-export-logs.md).

-## Comparison of Full Table Export in Customer Journey Analytics to Data Warehouse in Adobe Analytics
+## Comparison of Full Table Export (in Customer Journey Analytics) to Data Warehouse (in Adobe Analytics)

-If you previously used Data Warehouse to export Adobe Analytics data, the following table can be helpful in helping to understand the differences between exporting full tables in Customer Journey Analytics versus exporting with Data Warehouse in Adobe Analytics.
+If you previously used Data Warehouse to export Adobe Analytics data, the following table can help you understand the differences between exporting full tables in Customer Journey Analytics versus exporting data with Data Warehouse in Adobe Analytics.

 |Feature | Full Table Export in Customer Journey Analytics | Data Warehouse in Adobe Analytics |